parasha vayishlach, Genesis chapters 32—36

 Musings On the Matter of Red Strings

-There are some themes in this parsha that seem very prominent.
+There are many themes in this parsha that seem very prominent.
 There’s the reunion of Jacob and Esau.
 Then there’s Jacob’s mystical encounters with an angel, both in his going and in his returning.
 And the abduction of Dina.

 But I got thinking about the death of Rachel, and because of the meandering nature of my thought processes, I got to thinking about the red string craze.